biodiversitydata-se/SOS/Docs/SearchFilter.md

 ### Search for observations with taxon categories

-This filter will return observations for bird species.
+This filter will return observations for species belonging to birds (Aves, TaxonID=4000104).
 The taxon categories can be found [here](Vocabularies.md#taxonCategory).
 ```json
 {
     "taxon" : {